Chart Color Schemes

 Manning - Waterford's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows relatively positive outcomes for Manning - Waterford residents.
-Prevalence of common health conditions is quite low across both younger and older age cohorts.
+Health data shows positive outcomes for Manning-Waterford residents.
+Prevalence of common health conditions is low across both younger and older age groups.

-The rate of private health cover is very high at approximately 57% of the total population (~7,425 people), compared to 67.8% across Greater Perth.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.1 and 6.5% of residents respectively.
-72.3% of residents declare themselves completely clear of medical ailments, similar to the 72.6% across Greater Perth.
-As of 2021, 20.8% of residents are aged 65 and over (2,708 people).
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+Approximately 57% (~7,425 people) have private health cover, compared to 67.8% in Greater Perth.
+The most common medical conditions are arthritis (7.1%) and mental health issues (6.5%).
+About 72.3% of residents report no medical ailments, similar to the 72.6% across Greater Perth.
+The area has 20.8% (2,708 people) of residents aged 65 and over.
+Health outcomes among seniors are above average, matching the general population's health profile.

 Frequently Asked Questions - Health